akshata29/agents/docs/reference-app/overview.md

 ## Overview

-The Deep Research App is a comprehensive reference implementation demonstrating how to build production-ready AI applications using the Magentic Foundation Framework.
+The Deep Research App is a comprehensive reference implementation demonstrating how to build AI applications using the Foundation Framework.
 It showcases both YAML-based declarative workflows and code-based programmatic orchestration patterns.

 ## Application Architecture